tnir/codestream/vs/docs/dev.md

 ## Builds

 In Visual Studio, certain Solution/Project Configurations and Platforms have been configured.

-Using 'Debug' and 'x86' will produce a Visual Studio 2019 compatible artifact at `.\vs\src\CodeStream.VisualStudio.Vsix.x86/bin/x86/Debug/codestream-vs.vsix` and can be debugged directly using the Visual Studio 2019 experimental instance.

 Using 'Debug' and 'x64' will produce a Visual Studio 2022 compatible artifact at `.\vs\src\CodeStream.VisualStudio.Vsix.x64/bin/x64/Debug/codestream-vs-22.vsix` and can be debugged directly using the Visual Studio 2022 experimental instance.